PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 cellWalk <- storeMat(cellWalk, ATACMat, peaks)
 ```

-Alternatively, if label scores for bulk data have already been computed, they can be added to the cellWalk object before launching the vizualization:
+Alternatively, if label scores for bulk data have already been computed, they can be added to the cellWalk object before launching the visualization:

 ``` r
 cellWalk <- storeBulk(cellWalk, bulkPeaks=sampleEnhancers[1:1000], labelScores)